AnnaWilliford/2016-12-09-ucsf_Python/workshop/01_day/01_am/README.md

 - Realize the importance of properly recording data.
 - Understand the basics of data types and structures for Python.
 - Master assigning values to variable names for manipulation.
-- Learn to import a data table into Python using `pandas` and summarize it.
+- Learn to import a data table into Python using `Pandas` and summarize it.
 - Learn to make basic plots of data using `matplotlib`.

 ## Starting in Excel
-Excel has long been the de facto data analysis tool for most people due to its easy-to-understand graphical user interface (GUI) and ability to manipulate and analyze tabular data.
+Excel has long been the *de facto* data analysis tool for most people due to its easy-to-understand graphical user interface (GUI) and ability to manipulate and analyze tabular data.
 We'll begin with a dataset in Excel to forge a connection with most users before moving our data into Python.
 Begin by downloading the the [Excel dataset for Human chromosome 21]() and open it in Excel.
 This dataset includes several genomic measures for 20 equal-sized windows in Human chromosome 21: number of ambiguous bases, number of G or C bases, number of bases from exons, number of bases from simple repeats, and number of bases from complex repeats.

 One should be accustomed to viewing data in this format.
 A few pieces of data are quite conspicuous, as they are encoding in a manner that isn't consistent with the rest of the data.
-These issue highlight the fact that data is often messy and can be prone to error during collection or poorly currated.
+These issue highlight the fact that data is often messy and can be prone to error during collection or can be poorly currated.
 To combat this, one should take care when collecting and storing data, and should be wearly of data collected by others.

-Correct the following issues with the dataset (0-indexed row: column):
+Correct the following issues with the dataset (0-indexed row(s): column(s)):

 1. 0:1-2 - both headers are 'window', but should be 'window_start' and 'window_end'
 2. 2:5-7 - various encodings of missing data, standardize to 'NA'